NREL/EnergyPlus/design/FY2016/NewVRFHeatRecoveryModel.md

  - Original Date: Jan.
 16, 2016
  - Revision Date: Apr.
 7, 2016
+ - Revision Date: Apr.
+12, 2016

 ## Justification for New Feature ##

 The proposed new feature introduces an innovative model to simulate the energy performance of Variable Refrigerant Flow (VRF) systems with heat recovery (HR) configurations, which is capable of achieving heat recovery from cooling zones to heating zones and providing cooling and heating operation simultaneously.
 This feature is a continuation of the new VRF heat pump (HP) system model implemented in EnergyPlus V8.4.

-The proposed model is developed for the 3-pipe VRF-HR systems, the dominant system configuration in the current VRF-HR market.
+The proposed model is developed for the 3-pipe VRF-HR systems, the dominant system configuration in the current VRF-HR products.
 Compared with the VRF-HP system, VRF-HR is more complicated in terms of system configuration and operational controls.
 To enable simultaneous cooling and heating, complex refrigerant management loop and more system components are implemented, including one more heat exchanger in the outdoor unit (OU) and multiple Branch Selector (BS) Units.
 The two outdoor heat exchangers can work at different combinations of evaporator/condenser mode to handle diverse and changing indoor heating/cooling load requirements.
 This leads to varying refrigerant flow directions and different control logics for various operational modes, and therefore specific algorithm is needed for separate major operational modes.

 The proposed new VRF-HR model inherits many key features of the recently implemented VRF-HP model.
 Compared with the existing system curve based VRF-HR model, the new model is more physics-based by simulating the refrigerant loop performance.
 It is able to consider the dynamics of more operational parameters, which is essential for the representation of the complex control logics (e.g., the adjustment of superheating degrees during low load operations).
 Furthermore, the proposed model implements component-level curves rather than the system-level curves, and thus requires much fewer curves as model inputs.
 These features considerably extend the modeling capabilities of the new VRF-HR model, including: